Deploying the App-V Sequencer and configuring the client

 Deploy the Sequencer

 The Sequencer is a tool that is used to convert standard applications into virtual packages for deployment to computers that run the App-V client.
-The Sequencer helps provide a simple and predictable conversion process with minimal changes to prior sequencing workflows.
+The Sequencer helps provide a predictable conversion process with minimal changes to prior sequencing workflows.
 In addition, the Sequencer allows users to more easily configure applications to enable connections of virtualized applications.

 For a list of changes in the App-V Sequencer, see What's new in App-V.